JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 4. Polling the package server's token claiming endpoint.

-   While waiting for the user the approve the authentication request in step (3), PkgAuthentication will poll the package server's token claiming endpoint.
+   While waiting for the user to approve the authentication request in step (3), PkgAuthentication will poll the package server's token claiming endpoint.
    The polling is done by sending a POST request

    ```